Fine Art Consignment in the time of COVID-19: How safe is your Art?

 (c) entails filing a UCC financing statement (with the Secretary of State in whose state the gallery is located; the state of incorporation, where the gallery is an entity, or where the gallerist resides, if an individual) in respect of the work of fine art, an act which we call 'perfecting' the consignor's 'security interest' in the work.

-'Perfecting the security interest' in essence means that the consignor is given a secured right in the work, with the objective of the consignor ranking ahead of the gallery's other creditors and so saving the day for the artist, collector or other consignor in the event of the gallery's bankruptcy.
+'Perfecting the security interest' in essence means that the consignor is given a secured right in the work, with the objective of the consignor ranking ahead of the gallery's other creditors and so saving the day for the artist, collector, or other consignor in the event of the gallery's bankruptcy.

 And, before any talk of 'perfection', it goes without saying that a written consignment agreement is a must.

-Consigning work without a properly drafted written agreement clearly could be fatal to your rights.
-We only have to look at the current litigation between Robert Blumenthal Gallery, LLC and Derek Fordjour, the subject of another post, which you may read here, where the very dispute relates to whether an agreement was for an out-right sale or the consignment of twenty Fordjour works of fine art.
+Consigning work without a properly drafted written agreement could be fatal to your rights.
+We only have to look at the current litigation between Robert Blumenthal Gallery, LLC and Derek Fordjour, the subject of another post, which you may read here, where the very dispute relates to whether an agreement was for an outright sale or the consignment of twenty Fordjour works of fine art.

 But it is not just defining the fundamental nature of the transaction that necessitates a clear and well-drafted consignment agreement, but most of the numerous other terms that go unstated when trust is simply left to a handshake.
-Included in this is the gallery's express grant to the consignor of the all important security interest, which the consignor perfects by filing the financing statement.
+Included in this is the gallery's express grant to the consignor of the all-important security interest, which the consignor perfects by filing the financing statement.

 The states step in: state fine art consignment statutes

-Given the spectre of unscrupulous galleries and the chance of falling subject to gallery creditor claims, state legislatures in certain states, most notably New York and California, but also Michigan, Illinois and Texas, and a number of others, have stepped in to regulate this position.
+Given the spectre of unscrupulous galleries and the chance of falling subject to gallery creditor claims, state legislatures in certain states, most notably New York and California, but also Michigan, Illinois, and Texas, and a number of others, have stepped in to regulate this position.

-§12.01 of the New York Arts and Cultural Affairs Law (ACAL), New York’s fine art consignment statute, deems works delivered to art merchants (for example galleries) "...for the purpose of exhibition and/or sale on a commission, fee or other basis of compensation..." to be a consignment.
+§12.01 of the New York Arts and Cultural Affairs Law (ACAL), New York’s fine art consignment statute, deems works delivered to art merchants (for example, galleries) "...for the purpose of exhibition and/or sale on a commission, fee or other basis of compensation..." to be a consignment.

 Moreover, ACAL, expressly over-writing UCC Article 2, dispenses with the need to file a financing statement and deems the delivered work of fine art and proceeds of its sale to "... be considered property held in statutory trust, and no such trust property or trust funds shall become the property of the consignee or be subject or subordinate to any claims, liens or security interest of any kind or nature whatsoever of the consignee's creditors...".